MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-pdf.md

 ### Reliability

-Because Microsoft Edge is Chromium-based, users can expect the same level of reliability that they're used to seeing in Google Chrome.
+Because Microsoft Edge is Chromium-based, users can expect the same level of reliability that they're used to seeing in other Chromium-based browsers.

 ## Deploy and update PDF reader